philmvoi/TechnoPanda-Backend/README.md

 If it runs....Tremendous!!!
 if not hmu

-# To test update fubctionality
+# To test update functionality

 mutation {
 	updateState(state_id:3, state_name: "iowa") {